ufko-org/wapp/README.md

 ## Additional Files

-These files are optional.
+These files are optional and serve to demonstrate how to extend the functionality of `wapptclsh`.
 If you want to exclude these files from the build process, please edit the `Makefile` and `wapptclsh.c.in` file.

 - **markdown.tcl** – A modified version of the Tcllib Markdown processor with all external dependencies removed.
 This ensures it runs